hopkira/k9gpt3/README.md

 ## Additional K9 Modules

 The k9gpt3conv.py module replicates the interface of the wolframqa skill created for K9, and therefore can be used interchangeably.
-The test.py exercises this module with some tesst questions.
+The test.py program exercises this K9 module with some test questions.